 SEO may soon become almost unnecessary

 According to Rob Danna from Forbes Communications Council, it seems that search engines (namely Google) have evolved so much over the years that SEO may soon become almost unnecessary.
-In other words, it’s been beaten at its own game.
+In other words, SEO is beaten at its own game.
 Considering the rapid, super-inflated progress it’s made over the past two decades, the ending is unceremonious and ungainly.

 What will SEO look like in the future?

-SEO may be “on life support”, as Danna puts it, but there is substantial evidence that shows us it’s still hanging on from the skin of some very substantial teeth.
-Google mysterious algorithms notwithstanding, the good news is, as long as users are still searching, the need for SEO will always be sharply felt.
+SEO may be “on life support”, as Danna puts it.
+But there is substantial evidence that shows us it’s still hanging on from the skin of some very substantial teeth.
+The good news is that as long as users are still searching, the need for SEO will always be sharply felt.
 That’s why we like to think that SEO is changing fundamentally rather than preparing for its own funeral march.

 We think that, as long as it remains versatile and open to change, SEO will be around for much longer.
-Nowadays, SEO is no longer a standalone discipline – rather, emerging it with other established strategies the likes of content marketing and other publishing strategies may, in fact, render it stronger than ever.
+Nowadays, SEO is no longer a standalone discipline.
+Emerging it with other established strategies the likes of content marketing and other publishing strategies may, in fact, render it stronger than ever.

 How has SEO changed?

 The main reason SEO has had to undergo such significant shifts is, you guessed it, Google.
 Every time the infamous search engine updates its algorithm, SEO practices have to be adapted accordingly.
-This may be partly due to Google’s efforts to eliminate bad SEO practices – which is great news for the user but may prove difficult for website owners to keep up with.
+This may be partly due to Google’s efforts to eliminate bad SEO practices.
+This is great news for the user but may prove difficult for website owners to keep up with.

-Another – less easy to predict but no less fundamental shift affecting SEO – is that Google is constantly colonising its search engine results pages (SERPs) – a practice that may actually lead to fewer search results and a rather noticeable, if not entirely accidental, increase in Google products advertisements.
+Another – less easy to predict but no less fundamental – shift affecting SEO is that Google is constantly colonising its search engine results pages (SERPs).
+This is a practice that may actually lead to fewer search results and a rather noticeable, if not entirely accidental, increase in Google products advertisements.
 The outcome?
 Results can no longer be called “earned” or “organic”.

 A way forward